csound/manual/docs/reference/opcodesReference.md

 [conj](../opcodes/complex.md) - Returns a complex number, optionally in polar form.<br>
 [conj](../opcodes/conj.md) - Returns the conjugate of a complex number.<br>
 [connect](../opcodes/connect.md) - Connects a source outlet to a sink inlet.<br>
+[continue](../opcodes/continue.md) - A syntactic looping construction used in for, while, and until loops.<br>
 [control](../opcodes/control.md) - Configurable slider controls for realtime user input.<br>
 [convle](../opcodes/convle.md) - Same as the [convolve](../opcodes/convolve.md) opcode.<br>
 [convolve](../opcodes/convolve.md) - Convolves a signal and an impulse response.<br>